As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Fluorite Price by Color

-Fluorite price depends on the color mineral.
+Fluorite price depends on the color of the mineral.
 Common pale green and purple fluorite costs around $0.3 – 0.6 per gram.
 Blue and vivid purple varieties of fluorite command higher prices, $1 – 5 per gram.
-The price for rainbow fluorite is typically higher, up to $7 per gram.
+Rainbow fluorite is typically higher, up to $7 per gram.

-Here are approximate price ranges for different varieties of fluorite.
-Please note that these are general ranges and can vary depending on the value factors discussed above.
+The following are approximate price ranges for various types of fluorite.
+Please remember that these are general ranges and may vary depending on the value factors discussed above.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):